theodora-yko/theodora-yko/README.md

 ### Hi there 👋

 My name is Theo Ko.
-I graduated from the University of Chicago with a B.S. in Computational and Applied Mathematics and a concurrent M.S. in Statistics.
+I graduated from the University of Chicago with a B.S. in Computational and Applied Mathematics and a concurrent M.S. in Statistics in June 2024.
+Now, I work as a Machine Learning Engineer at an InsurTech startup in Boston.
+In my free time, I love practicing yoga & going to concerts!
 [Connect with me!](https://www.linkedin.com/in/theodora-ko/)